 Registration Renewal in Maryland

-Vehicle registration fees pay for the building and maintaining of roads, making it important for residents to renew their registration every two years, as required by the MD Motor Vehicle Administration (MVA).
+Vehicle registration fees pay for the building and maintaining of roads, making it important for residents to renew their registration every 2 years, as required by the MD Motor Vehicle Administration (MVA).

 New Maryland Resident?